felipe-jm/ignite-elixir-challenge-03/README.md

 </h1>

 <h4 align="center">
-  A application that reads a csv and extracts information about it
+  A application that reads a csv and extracts how many hours professionals worked per month and year
 </h4>

 ## :information_source: How To Use